DiarmuidHenry/Project-02/README.md

 The game was originally created by a software engineer named Sam Kass in 1998, who [outlined the rules on his website](http://www.samkass.com/theories/RPSSL.html).
 It gained popularity on an episode of The Big Bang Theory entitled - quite appropriately - "The Lizard-Spock Expansion".
-Sheldon Cooper (played by Jim PArsons) rightfully explains that is in an expansion on the classic Rock Paper Scissors, often used to settle minor disoputes:
+Sheldon Cooper (played by Jim Parsons) rightfully explains that is in an expansion on the classic Rock Paper Scissors, often used to settle minor disoputes:

 "Scissors cuts paper, paper covers rock, rock crushes lizard, lizard poisons Spock, Spock smashes scissors, scissors decapitates lizard, lizard eats paper, paper disproves Spock, Spock vaporizes rock, and as it always has, rock crushes scissors."